cafe-com-analytics/cafe-com-analytics/data_science_101/ds_101-creating_virtual_env_with_pipenv.md

-# Data Science 101 - Part 02 - Creating a virtual environment with pipenv
+# Data Science 101 - Creating a virtual environment with pipenv

 *This tutorial belongs to a set of tutorials intended to help other data professionals and our study group.*